AP Macro Unit Cheat Sheets

 The main reason the SRAS curve slopes upward.
 In the short run, wages don’t change quickly, often due to contracts.

-- If the price of goods rises while wages remain "stuck," company profits go up, creating an incentive to produce more.
+- •If I produce and sell wooden tables and the price of my tables rises while my workers wages remain "stuck," my profits go up, creating an incentive to produce more.

 Shifters of SRAS